harshlal028/webauthn/Security-&-privacy-self-review:-WebAuthn-Large-Blob-Extension.md

 5. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

    Yes.
 The large blob persists across browsing sessions.
+This is no different to how the existing discoverable credentials work.

 6. Do the features in your specification expose information about the underlying platform to origins?

    Somewhat.
 After creating or asserting a credential, the browser will indicate support of the feature.
 Support depends on the browser, platform (on Windows, large blob is only supported for versions >= 11), and authenticator.
 For example, a relying party that knows a user is on Windows can infer that they are on a fairly recent version if large blob registration succeeds.

-   This information is not very practical to use for fingerprinting the user since it requires them to go through a registration or assertion ceremony.
+   This information is not very practical to use for fingerprinting the user since it requires the user to go through a registration or assertion ceremony.

 7. Does this specification allow an origin to send data to the underlying platform?